phalcon-orphanage/docs/en/reference/models.rst

 Creating Updating/Records
 -------------------------
-The method Phalcon_Model_Base::save() allows you to create/update records according to whether they already exist in the table associated with a model.The save method is called out internally by create and update methods of Phalcon_Model.
+The method Phalcon_Model_Base::save() allows you to create/update records according to whether they already exist in the table associated with a model.
+The save method is called out internally by create and update methods of Phalcon_Model.
 For this to work as expected it is necessary to have properly defined a primary key in the entity to determine whether a record should be updated or created.

 Also the method executes associated validators, virtual foreign keys and events that are defined in the model.